volopasse/Ramblings-of-a-hackintosher/README.md

+# INFO
+Due to a lot of people not reading guides anymore, I dropped this project and I stopped helping people.
+It makes me sad to see that people really don't want to put effort into making a hackintosh and in most case will fall back to someone who can hold their hand through the process.

+I am sorry to the people who benefited from this repo and did research before asking their questions.
+I have a lot of other things which I'm currently prioritising over this project due to the fact that people don't really show interest and/or effort into the process.

+If people really need my help with a problem, you can send me a message or ping me in the hackintosh server (@camiel#1337).

 # Install High Sierra on a hackintosh

 You've read it, this guide/repo will guide you on how to install High Sierra to your desktop computer (laptop could work too, I am not going to do that in this guide though since laptops aren't in the general